Cyber-Fusion/pace-sim2real/docs/index.md

 # PACE Documentation

-Welcome to the documentation for **PACE**, a systematic sim-to-real pipeline for diverse legged robots.
+Welcome to the documentation for **PACE (Precise Adaptation through Continuous Evolution)**, a systematic sim-to-real pipeline for diverse legged robots.

 PACE provides unified tools for accurate actuator modeling, automatic system identification for seamless deployment of RL controllers to real hardware.

 <div class="video-wrapper">